ebu/ebu-tt-live-toolkit/docs/source/deduplication.rst

 ======================================

 When documents are ReSequenced, duplication of ``style`` and ``region`` elements and attributes can occur.
-To address this, the DeDuplicator node takes in a ``manifest_file``, and processes the document(s) with the :py:func:`ebu_tt_live.node.deduplicator.DeDuplicatorNode.remove_duplication` function.
+To address this, the DeDuplicator node processes the document(s) with the :py:func:`ebu_tt_live.node.deduplicator.DeDuplicatorNode.remove_duplication` function.

 After copying ``styling`` and ``layout`` into a ``list()`` and setting them up for new